cnlohr/rv003usb/firmware/README.md

 Let’s write a software USB (bit banged) stack.

 Background
-    • espusb
+  *espusb
-        ◦ I wrote it for the ESP8266.
+    *I wrote it for the ESP8266.
-        ◦ Pure Software
+    *Pure Software
-    • V-USB
+  *V-USB
-        ◦ Software USB for the AVR
+    *Software USB for the AVR
-    • Graniuum
+  *Graniuum
-        ◦ ARM-specific
+    *ARM-specific

 USB Low-Speed
-    • 1.5Mbit/s
+  *1.5Mbit/s
-    • Differential
+  *Differential
-    • 3.3V
+  *3.3V
-    • Weird bit stuffing rules
+  *Weird bit stuffing rules
-    • Multiple CRCs
+  *Multiple CRCs
-    • Requires extra resistor/+GPIO
+  *Requires extra resistor/+GPIO

 Approaches
-    • Pure GPIO DMA
+  *Pure GPIO DMA
-        ◦ Hard-limited to 2.2MSPS
+    *Hard-limited to 2.2MSPS
-        ◦ Clock drift will destroy you
+    *Clock drift will destroy you
-        ◦ Interrupt jitter will destroy you
+    *Interrupt jitter will destroy you
-        ◦ Requires dedicated timer
+    *Requires dedicated timer
-    • Timer Capture
+  *Timer Capture
-        ◦ Complicated
+    *Complicated
-        ◦ Difficult to configure
+    *Difficult to configure
-        ◦ Need to solve inverse problem
+    *Need to solve inverse problem
              Time deltas.
-        ◦ Requires dedicated timer
+    *Requires dedicated timer
-    • TC + DMA
+  *TC + DMA
-        ◦ See above.
+    *See above.
-        ◦ May allow app to continue running
+    *May allow app to continue running
-        ◦ Requires dedicated timer
+    *Requires dedicated timer
-    • OPA
+  *OPA
-        ◦ Helps us but requires extra pin.
+    *Helps us but requires extra pin.
-    • Pure CPU
+  *Pure CPU
-        ◦ If DMA is ongoing will shift our timing
+    *If DMA is ongoing will shift our timing
-        ◦ Clock drift will kill us.
+    *Clock drift will kill us.
-    • Mixed SYSTICK/CPU
+  *Mixed SYSTICK/CPU
-        ◦ Is it fast enough?
+    *Is it fast enough?
 Probably not.
-        ◦ What about timeouts?
+    *What about timeouts?

 Hardware we will be using:
-    • GPIO
+  *GPIO
-    • SYSCNT
+  *SYSCNT
-    • HISTRIM
+  *HISTRIM
-    • 1920-byte boot ROM
+  *1920-byte boot ROM
-    • 48MHz operation to begin with.
+  *48MHz operation to begin with.

 15:00 Starting
 2:30:00 We have bins.